CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 cumulus@switch:~$ sudo ip vrf exec Tenant1 nslookup google.com - 8.8.8.8
 ```

-By default, `ping` and `ping6`, and `traceroute` and `traceroute6` all use the default VRF and use a mechanism that checks the VRF context of the current shell, which you can see when you run `ip vrf id` - at the time one of these commands is run.
-If the shell's VRF context is *mgmt*, then these commands are run in the default VRF context.
+By default, `ping` and `ping6`, and `traceroute` and `traceroute6` all use the default VRF and use a mechanism that checks the VRF context of the current shell, which you can see when you run `ip vrf id`.
+If the VRF context of the shell is *mgmt*, these commands run in the default VRF context.

 `ping` and `traceroute` have additional arguments that you can use to specify an egress interface or a source address.
 In the default VRF, the source interface flag (`ping -I` or `traceroute -i`) specifies the egress interface for the `ping` or `traceroute` operation.
 However, you can use the source interface flag instead to specify a non-default VRF to use for the command.
 Doing so causes the routing lookup for the destination address to occur in that VRF.
 <!-- vale off -->
 With `ping -I`, you can specify the source interface or the source IP address but you cannot use the flag more than once.
 Either choose an egress interface/VRF or a source IP address.
 For `traceroute`, you can use `traceroute -s` to specify the source IP address.
 <!-- vale on -->
-You gain additional flexibility if you run `ip vrf exec` in combination with `ping`/`ping6`  or `traceroute`/`traceroute6`, as the VRF context is specified outside of the `ping` and `traceroute` commands.
+You gain additional flexibility if you run `ip vrf exec` in combination with `ping`/`ping6`  or `traceroute`/`traceroute6`, as the VRF context is outside of the `ping` and `traceroute` commands.
 This allows for the most granular control of `ping` and `traceroute`, as you can specify both the VRF and the source interface flag.

 For `ping`, use the following syntax: